SEc-123/SCSM-Global-Patent-Certification/A.SCSM Authorized Use Statement.md

 It standardizes field alignment and semantic tagging across heterogeneous products, enabling **seamless integration** within platform-level systems.

-By enforcing these requirements, products from different vendors and categories can operate under a **single, interoperable investigation framework**, ensuring consistent interpretation, processing, and correlation of behavior data at the platform level.
+By implementing these requirements, products from different vendors and categories can provide standardized transformation interfaces to platform-level products within a unified and interoperable investigation framework, thereby ensuring consistent interpretation, processing, and correlation of behavioral data at the platform level.

  -**Node-Level Certification Requirements (Product Specifications)**:
 1.  -**Unified Interfaces and Configuration**: